 Make a list of your assets that you shall provide for beneficiaries – these are the people you want to receive it.
 Write down their names, addresses, how they relate to you, and the last 4 digits of the SSN for all of them.

 Step 4.
 Review everything and prepare to sign the document

 The Testator checks all the information needed and then along with the witnesses enters the testator’s name, date of their signature, personal signature of a testator and printed name.

 Step 5.
 Signatures of the Witnesses

-Witnesses should enter name of the testator, their signatures and dates, addresses.
-Check the following: state, county, names of all signatories, their signatures.
+Witnesses should enter the name of the testator, their signatures and dates, and addresses.
+Check the following: state, county, names of all signatories, and their signatures.

 Step 6.
 Notarize the Will